 The MSAC falls into the same category as a Centre d’aide et de lutte contre les agressions à caractère sexuel (community centres for victims of sexual assault usually called “CALACS”) and receives annual base funding from the Programme de soutien aux organismes communautaires or PSOC.
 The MSAC also receives occasional funding through various projects, such as Emploi-Québec, which permits the hiring of contract employees.

-Since 2010, the MSAC has received specific funding from the Ministère de la justice du Québec to assure the operation of the provincial toll-free helpline.
+Since 2010, the MSAC has received specific funding from the ministère de la Justice du Québec to assure the operation of the Provincial Helpline for Victims of Sexual Assault.
 Although its annual income has increased over the past few years, the MSAC’s needs are constantly expanding.
 To meet those needs, the MSAC must constantly develop and organize fundraising activities.

 The MSAC is fortunate to receive cash and material donations from community members and businesses.
 These donations are important to the MSAC as they help us to offer our many services to victims of sexual assault and those close to them.